twolodzko/tfmf/README.rst

 This package implements ``MatrixFactorizer`` class for collaborative filtering using matrix factorization with implicit (Hu et al, 2008) and explicit ratings (Koren et al, 2009, Yu et al, 2012).
-The ``MatrixFactorizer`` class works with sparse data (``scipy.sparse`` matrices) and should be able to scale due using TensorFlow backend.
+The ``MatrixFactorizer`` class works with sparse data (``scipy.sparse_`` matrices) and should be able to scale due to using TensorFlow_ backend.
 The trained models can be easily saved and restored.

 Example
 -------